DenizenScript/DenizenPastingWebsite/README.md

 # Optionally specify a list of (case-insensitive) title text (in full) to auto-block if detected.
 spam-block-titles:
 - some bad title
+# Optionally specify a list of (case-insensitive) title text to auto-block if detected contained in a paste title.
+spam-block-partial-titles:
+- some bad title
 ```

 ### Licensing pre-note: